avinashkranjan/Amazing-Python-Scripts/MusicPlayer-Py/README.md

-# **ZABE MUSIC PLAYER**
+# **Console Music Player**

-## Made in Python
+## All right reserved by py3
-It's a music player for console written in Python.
+Music player for console written in Python.

 ## Instructions

- - You must put your songs in the "songs" folder.
+ - Don't forget to put the song in the songs folder because the .py code fetching the data and then playing the song.